 “Our life is frittered away by detail.
 Simplify, simplify, simplify!” – Henry David Thoreau

 I would choose this as my last meal.
 It is simply perfect and perfect simplicity.
 You just need to ensure that your ceps are young, firm and crisp, with a texture almost like tender coconut.
-These are just too fine and rare for cooking and should be celebrated in all their glorious, raw simplicity.
+As less than about 1 in 30 of the ceps you come across will be in this condition, its worth treating them well – they are just too fine and rare for cooking ,and should be celebrated in all their glorious, raw simplicity.
 And don’t penny-pinch on the parmesan!

 - As many perfect penny buns/bouchons (ie. like a champagne cork) ceps as you can muster (as per the pictures above)